 A database is a set of data held in a computer that can be accessible in various manners.
 There are two main types of databases, relational & non-relational.
 While relational & non-relational are the two main types, there are an additional two types namely, an in-memory database and a cloud-based database.
 An in-memory database stores data in a computers main memory, the RAM.
 While a cloud-based database stores data on a hosted cloud service provider.

 With that said, you can store your relational or non-relational data on either an in-memory database or a cloud-based database.
 Think of relational and non-relational as the form your data takes and in-memory or cloud-based as the manner in which you store that data.

 A relational database is structured, meaning the data is organized in tables.
-Many times, the data within these tables have relationships with one another, or dependencies.
-A non relational database is document-oriented, meaning, all information gets stored in more of a laundry list order.
-Within a single construct, or document, you will have all of your data listed out.
+Many times, the data within these tables have relationships with one another or dependencies.
+A non-relational database is document-oriented, meaning all information gets stored in more of a laundry list order.
+You will have all of your data listed within a single construct or document.

-SQL is short for Structured Query Language, basically meaning a very firm way of sorting through data in the form of tables, columns, and rows.
-How is data structured in an SQL database?
-The table itself would be made up really of one variable or object that we would be looking through.
-The column would represent the data point itself that needs to be stored and the row is a record of the data points per column.
+The table itself would be made up of one variable or object we would be looking through.
+The column represents the data point that needs to be stored, and the row records the data points per column.

-For example, if you are looking to sort data regarding what the weather is at a certain time of the day during a certain day, it would be structured as the following:
+For example, if you are looking to sort data regarding what the weather is at a specific time of the day during a specific day, it would be structured as the following:

 - Table: Weather